Brother to Brother (Gino Vannelli album)

 Brother to Brother is the sixth studio album by Canadian singer Gino Vannelli.
 Despite its success - the biggest of Vannelli's career - it was also his last for A&M Records.
-The album was released in 1978 and featured "I Just Wanna Stop", Vannelli's highest-charting single to date in both the US and Canada, where the single reached #4 and #1 respectively.
+The album was released in September 1978 and featured "I Just Wanna Stop", Vannelli's highest-charting single to date in both the US and Canada, where the single reached #4 and #1 respectively.
 Two other singles were released from the LP, "Wheels of Life" (U.S. #78, Canada #31), and "The River Must Flow" (Canada #80).